prototypefund/Digital_Bargeld-docs/core/wireformats.rst

 wire method in combination with the Taler's bank, it is thus possible to fully test the Taler system without using "real" currencies.
-The URL format for ``x-taler-bank`` is simple, in that it only specifies an account number and the URL of the bank:
+The URL format for ``x-taler-bank`` is simple, in that it only specifies an account number and the origin (domain and optionally a port) of the bank:

 ::